About the Journal

-- They will strive to prevent any potential conflict of interests between the author and editorial and review personnel.
+- They will strive to prevent potential conflicts of interest between the author and editorial and review personnel.

-- Editors will also ensure that all the information related to submitted manuscripts is kept as confidential before publishing.
+- Editors will also ensure that all the information about submitted manuscripts is kept confidential before publishing.

-- Editor-in-Chief will coordinate the work of the editors.
+- The editor-in-Chief will coordinate the work of the editors.

 - Evaluate manuscripts based on content without regard to ethnic origin, gender, sexual orientation, citizenship, religious belief, or political philosophy of the authors.

-- They must evaluate the submitted works objectively as well as present clearly their opinions on the works in a clear way in the review form.
+- They must evaluate the submitted works objectively and present their opinions clearly in the review form.

-- Present an objective discussion of the significance of research work as well as sufficient detail and references to permit others to replicate the experiments.
+- Present an objective discussion of the significance of the research work and sufficient detail and references to permit others to replicate the experiments.

 - Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-- Review articles should also be objective, comprehensive, and accurate accounts of the state of the art.
+- Review articles should also be objective, comprehensive, and accurate accounts of the state of art.

-- The authors should ensure that their work is entirely original works, and if the work and/or words of others have been used, this has been appropriately acknowledged.
+- The authors should ensure that their work is entirely original, and if the work and/or words of others have been used, this has been appropriately acknowledged.